Kimura Shigekore

 Kimura Shigekore (木村 重茲) was a Japanese samurai of the Azuchi-Momoyama period, who served the Toyotomi clan.
-He had been rewarded for his service in Toyotomi Hideyoshi's Korean campaign but then was implicated in a plot against Hideyoshi by Toyotomi Hidetsugu and forced to commit seppuku.
-His son, Kimura Shigenari, was a commander under Hideyoshi and Toyotomi Hideyoshi.
+He had been rewarded for his service in Toyotomi Hideyoshi's Korean campaign but was then implicated in a plot against Hideyoshi by Toyotomi Hidetsugu and forced to commit ritual suicide, seppuku.
+His son Kimura Shigenari was a commander under Hideyoshi and Toyotomi Hideyoshi.